amit4184/ezyresource/docs/ec-designer/create-a-product-blank/set-up-a-calendar-product-blank.md

 ---
-title: Set Up a Calander Product Blank
+title: Set Up a Calendar Product Blank
 ---
 # **How to Create an EzyDesigner Calendar Template**[](https://admin.ezycreate.com)